ZenCleanz-Brain/ZC-Brain-Knowledge-Base/PUBLISHED FOLDERS MASTER/Products Related/5 elements/FIRE_-_Blood_and_Lymph.md

 ---
-title: "ZenCleanz FLOW 7-Day Blood & Lymph Cleanse - Layer 4: Fire Element Detox System"
+title: "ZenCleanz FLOW 30-Day Blood & Lymph Cleanse - Layer 4: Fire Element Detox System"
 date: "2026-01-14"
-tags: ["fire-element-blood-and-lymph", "blood-cleanse", "lymph-detox", "circulatory-system", "7-day-cleanse", "systemic-enzymes", "cardiovascular-health", "immune-support", "toxin-removal"]
+tags: ["fire-element-blood-and-lymph", "blood-cleanse", "lymph-detox", "circulatory-system", "30-day-cleanse", "systemic-enzymes", "cardiovascular-health", "immune-support", "toxin-removal"]
 category: "product-guide"
-summary: "Comprehensive guide to ZenCleanz FLOW, a revolutionary 7-day cleanse designed to purify the blood and lymphatic systems using systemic enzymes and botanical ingredients.
+summary: "Comprehensive guide to ZenCleanz FLOW, a revolutionary 30-day cleanse designed to purify the blood and lymphatic systems using systemic enzymes and botanical ingredients.
 Part of the 5 Element Detox system targeting cardiovascular health and toxin elimination from the body's circulatory pathways."
-keywords: ["blood lymph cleanse", "circulatory system detox", "systemic enzyme cleanse", "cardiovascular purification", "lymphatic drainage cleanse", "7 day blood cleanse"]
+keywords: ["blood lymph cleanse", "circulatory system detox", "systemic enzyme cleanse", "cardiovascular purification", "lymphatic drainage cleanse", "30 day blood cleanse"]
 qa_pairs:
   - question: "How long does the ZenCleanz FLOW blood and lymph cleanse take?"
-    answer: "The ZenCleanz FLOW cleanse is a 7-day program that includes taking systemic enzymes and botanical blends at timed intervals throughout each day."
+    answer: "The ZenCleanz FLOW cleanse is a 30-day program that includes taking systemic enzymes and botanical blends at timed intervals throughout each day."
-  - question: "What makes ZenCleanz FLOW different from traditional blood cleansing methods?"
-    answer: "Unlike traditional methods that require 30+ days, ZenCleanz FLOW uses highly refined systemic enzymes that penetrate the bloodstream without effort, providing profound results in just 7 days with no comparable alternatives available."
   - question: "What symptoms indicate a toxic circulatory system that needs cleansing?"
     answer: "Common symptoms include fatigue, frequent infections, swollen lymph nodes, skin issues, digestive problems, headaches, joint pain, brain fog, muscle aches, and poor circulation with cold extremities."
   - question: "What dietary recommendations should be followed during the blood and lymph cleanse?"
     answer: "Focus on bitter, astringent, and naturally sweet foods like fruits, bitter gourd, carrots, beets, broccoli, and leafy vegetables, while avoiding all processed, frozen, canned, and packaged foods."
   - question: "What are the main components included in the ZenCleanz FLOW kit?"
-    answer: "The kit includes 7 sachets each of Cleansing Powder and Strengthening tablets, plus 7 bottles each of Purifying polysaccharide enzyme blend and Invigorating Blend drink, all designed to cleanse blood and lymph while improving immunity."
+    answer: "The kit includes 60 sachets of Nattoblast, plus 1 750ml bottle of Mycelia and 1 750ml bottle of Spark, all designed to cleanse blood and lymph while improving immunity."
 ---
 # ZenCleanz 5 Element Detox & Rejuvenation System
 ## Layer 4: Fire - Blood and Lymph